 We need to ask ourselves the motivation to feed our birds human food in quantities that I’ve never seen.
 A post in a Facebook bird group really tripped my wire.

 BTW – Now that the majority of my energy is no longer necessary in rebuilding the Windy City Parrot website I’m returning to social media.
-Aside from selling thousands of pounds of bird food monthly I’m also now companion to a flock of five birds.
+Aside from selling thousands of pounds of bird food monthly, I’m also now a companion to a flock of five birds.

 Expect me to be disruptive – in a good way – because I’m certain some of the trends in pet bird care are going in the wrong direction however well-intentioned.

 I don’t remember the group – it doesn’t matter but a lot of chit-chat regarding chops and veggies and fruit.
 What stopped me in my tracks was a picture of a packet of smoothie mix.

 I always recall this quote from Mark Hagen when I picture whirling dervishes in the kitchen producing plates of “chops” twice the size of the bird.

 “Some Breeders have a romantic notion that captive diets which are complicated, labor-intensive, using expensive ingredients are the most nutritious.
 Yet it is possible to feed easy to prepare, cost-efficient diets which do not compromise proper levels of essential nutrients.”